turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 All resources are given a unique ID in the database.
 For instance, every user has an `id` property, like `1` or `5`.
 Similarly, every movie has a unique ID called `id`, and every rating has a unique ID called `id`.
 The IDs are used to reference each item (user, movie, or rating) uniquely.
 If you need to delete a rating, then you need to know which rating to delete, which is identified by its unique `id` value.

 If you are sending information in the body of a request, you will need to set the request header of `Content-Type` to `application/json`.

+Please note: the server occasionally returns a 500 error.
+You will need to build in FE functionality to handle this possibility.
 </section>

 **User Story**
+- When the server returns a 500 error, the user will see proper error handling
-- No additions or changes to functionality!
+- No other new features required
-- We're purely refactoring in this iteration!
+- We're mostly refactoring in this iteration!

 **Suggested completion date**
 - End of first weekend